-Learning aim Key content areas Assessment approach A Explore the effect of personality and motivation on esports performance A1 Personality A2 Motivation A report evaluating the effects of personality and motivation on esports performance, justifying ways to develop a motivational esports environment.
-B Explore the relationship between stress, anxiety, arousal, team dynamics and esports performance B1 StressB2 AnxietyB3 ArousalB4 Team dynamics A presentation evaluating the impact that stress, anxiety, arousal and team dynamics have on individual performers and esports teams.
-C Plan a psychological skills programme to enhance esports performance C1 Assessing the individual or teamC2 Planning for developing performanceC3 Psychological skills and interventions A psychological development programme that will improve performance levels of a selected esports player, justifying the design of the psychological skills programme for a selected esports player, and making suggestions for their improvement.
+Learning aim Key content areas Recommended assessment approach A Explore the effect of personality and motivation on esports performance A1 Personality A2 Motivation A report evaluating the effects of personality and motivation on esports performance, justifying ways to develop a motivational esports environment.
+B Explore the relationship between stress, anxiety, arousal, team dynamics and esports performance B1 Stress B2 Anxiety B3 Arousal B4 Team dynamics A presentation evaluating the impact that stress, anxiety, arousal and team dynamics have on individual performers and esports teams.
+C Plan a psychological skills programme to enhance esports performance C1 Assessing the individual or team C2 Planning for developing performance C3 Psychological skills and interventions A psychological skills development programme that will improve performance levels of a selected esports player, justifying the design of the psychological skills programme for a selected esports player, making suggestions for improvement.